 Mr. Papadakis presented three resolutions to create 11 endowments using proceeds of the Comprehensive Energy Management Project.
 The \$700 million Strategic Initiatives Endowment Fund will provide support for student financial aid through the Buckeye Opportunity Program, as well as strategic initiatives in teaching excellence and other areas.
 The \$75 million Energy Stabilization Fund will help pay for unexpected fluctuations in energy prices and other issues related to energy procurement, utilization and optimization.
 The last item would establish nine endowments totaling \$54.5 million to fund portions of the academic collaboration package in the Ohio State Energy Partners' winning bid.
 These will support student scholarships, sustainability projects outside the scope of the energy partnership, endowments to support the dean of the Graduate School and four faculty positions, and sustainability curriculum and staff development.
-The committee agreed, after our discussion of the Strategic Initiatives Endowment Fund, to consider the broader policy question of how best to oversee annual distributions from endowments.
+The committee agreed, after our discussion of how best to oversee annual distributions from endowments.
 We are going to revisit that topic in August.